tsilva/curriculum-vitae/README.md

 - **Role:** Lead Software Engineer
 - **Technologies:** Python, MongoDB, Appier, HTML, CSS, JavaScript, jQuery, UXF, Budy

-Karl Kustomize is an online store where consumers can design and purchase custom sneakers from the fashion brand [Karl Lagerfeld](https://www.karl.com/pt-en).
+Karl Kustomize is an online store where consumers can design and purchase custom sneakers from the fashion brand <a href="https://www.karl.com/pt-en" target="_blank">Karl Lagerfeld</a>.

 I was responsible for developing core features, managing the project timeline, assigning tasks, and reviewing and refactoring pull requests from other developers to ensure a smooth and efficient development process.